blueridgeboost/blueridgeboost.github.io/src/content/preschool.md

 #### Session 6.
 Procedures

 **Lesson 1.** What is a procedure?<br>
-In this lesson, students will learn how to write procedures and what characterizes a modular solution.
+Students learn how to write procedures and what characterizes a modular solution.

 **Lesson 2.** Can you do it? <br>
-In this lesson, the students will continue writing procedures and will see how simple the use of procedures is and the flexibility it gives the program.
+Students continue writing procedures.

 **Lesson 3.** You are the master<br>
-In this lesson, the challenges are getting complicated.
-Students need to use 2 or 3 procedures in each challenge and the code in each procedure is getting longer.
+Students need to use several procedures in each challenge, and the code of each procedure is getting longer.

 **Lesson 4.** Advanced Procedures <br>
-Students will face challenges with validating the path and moving in both directions to get to the bananas as well as the treasure chest.
+Students face challenges with validating the path and moving in both directions to get to the bananas and the treasure chest.
 </div>

 <p><br></p>